evanwill/workshop-template/README.md

 It's easier to write, access, share, and reuse.
 GitHub and gh-pages makes this super easy.

+It is a better Open Educational Resource since anyone can fork and adapt!

 ## Details

+This repo is the demo skeleton.
+Fork it and add your data to the `_config.yml` to get started.

 To include pages in the nav, add the yml `nav: true`.